Spring allergies are a common source of stress to millions of people, do you know what you can do to make them more tolerable?

 - Let your pets sleep on the bed with you as they may carry pollen in their fur.

-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to makes sure you have the coverage you need to protect you from any disasters this season.